lishanisrikaran/project-backup/README.md

 5) Copy and paste the server link into your browser and you will then be shown each route of every raw data set used in this project.

-Due to cross-origin resource sharing restrictions, to gain visability of all visualisations within the index.html file, you will need to open this from within a python HTTP server, instructions below:
+<b>Due to cross-origin resource sharing restrictions, to gain visability of all visualisations within the index.html file, you will need to open this from within a python HTTP server, instructions below:</b>

 1) Navigate into the 'project-3' directory in your terminal.